ykfre/BsodSurvivor/README.md

 1. Update source code / global variables  in debugging without any need to unload the driver or reboot the computer, by compiling the wanted changed file and link the created obj file with the already loaded code in memory , and then replace the functions which were in the old obj by the new functions which are in the new obj, (for now even if the functions are the same).

    You will need to use [Bsod Survivor Visual Studio Plugin](#installation) (and not only Windbg Plugin as all the other components) in order to  use this feature.
+   This plugin is needed for instructing Windbg which code to change at run time.

    Please read the [limitations.](#updating-driver-code-in-runtime-limitations)